Don’t let cabbage worms destroy your garden; learn how to get rid of cabbage worms before!

 Try making a homemade garden spray to kill the worms in your garden.

 A mixture I’ve used successfully is 1/4 cup vinegar, 3/4 cups water, and one teaspoon dish soap.
-Spray this on the tops and bottoms of the leaves, but make sure you don’t saturate them.
+Spray this on the leaves’ tops and bottoms, but ensure you don’t saturate them.

 4. Release Parasitic Wasps